 Students will be required to demonstrate appropriate research competence that may necessitate also completing

 Focus on critical analysis of quantitative research in education.
 Research studies examined will be based on exploratory and confirmatory data analysis, including group comparisons and correlations.
 Students will use calculators and computers for data analysis and display.
 Prerequisite: EDUC 810 or 864.

 Th 4:30 PM – 8:20 PM

 This course introduces students to qualitative research in education and examines topics such as identifying problems, using conceptual frameworks, coding, data analysis, drawing interpretations, and constructing arguments.

-Normally before the fifth course, a master's thesis research plan is presented to the tenured or tenure track member of the faculty whom the student proposes to be senior supervisor.
-The senior supervisor and at least one other faculty member, chosen in consultation with the senior supervisor, constitute the supervisory committee.
+Normally before the fifth course, a master's thesis research plan is presented to the faculty member whom the student proposes to be supervisor.
+The supervisor and at least one other faculty member, chosen in consultation with the supervisor, constitute the supervisory committee.
 The master's thesis is examined as prescribed in Graduate General Regulations 1.9 and 1.10.